Willie Richardson: Professional career

-Richardson was selected by the Baltimore Colts in the seven round of the 1963 NFL draft, with the 89th pick overall.
+Richardson was selected by the Baltimore Colts in the seventh round of the 1963 NFL draft, with the 89th pick overall.
 He went to camp in July projected as a flanker or perhaps defensive back.
 He turned in an identical 4.7 second time in the 40-yard dash as his surprisingly speedy fellow rookie teammate, John Mackey of Syracuse.
 The other important rookie in Baltimore, new head coach Don Shula, was not long in experimenting with Richardson as a defender, working him out almost exclusively with the offense from the middle of August.

 During his 1963 rookie season Richardson was a reserve flanker behind starter Jimmy Orr.
 He saw game action in 13 games with 3 starts, catching 17 passes for 204 yards (12.0 yards per reception), with no touchdowns and a fumble.

 Richardson would not play a truly significant role in the Colts' offense until 1967.
 In that year he started 13 of 14 games, turning in what would be career highs for receptions (63) and yards gained (860) — an average of 13.7 yards per catch — and scoring 8 touchdowns.

 He would continue as the Colts starter at flanker in 1968 and 1969, starting all 28 of the regular season games in those years.

 After losing his starting role to Ray Perkins ahead of the 1970 season, on August 20, 1970, Richardson was traded along with a 1971 fourth-round draft pick from the Colts to the Pittsburgh Steelers for wide receiver Roy Jefferson.
 Attempts to renegotiate his contract led to him being traded to Miami for a fifth-round pick prior to the start of the 1970 season.

 Richardson finished his professional career with 195 receptions for 2,950 yards and 25 touchdowns.